 Pro Tips

-- The right tightness: When reassembling your faucet, make sure everything is tight, but not overly tight.
-That way, if you have to do repairs in the future, you’ll be able to take it apart more easily.
+- The right tightness: When reassembling your faucet, make sure everything is tightened, but not too much.
+This way, if you need to perform any repairs in the future, you will be able to disassemble it more easily.

-- Eliminate the faucet: To check which faucet is leaking when you have two handles, feel to see whether the drips are hot or cold.
-This will give you an indication which one needs repairing.
+- Check the faucet: To determine which faucet is leaking when you have two handles, feel the water drips to see whether they are hot or cold.
+This will give you some indication of which one needs repairing.

 No More Leaks